 Volunteer Income Tax Assistance Program

-Lifeline will provide tax preparation assistance for the community.
-This program, in partnership with the IRS, will allow low income households to participate in free tax preparation sessions with certified tax preparation volunteers in hopes of increasing the amount of tax returns they qualify for and receive.
+During the months of January, February, March and April, Lifeline will provide tax preparation assistance for the community through the VITA Program.
+This program, in partnership with the IRS, will allow low to moderate-income households to participate in free tax preparation sessions with IRS certified tax preparation volunteers in an effort to increase the amount of tax returns for which they qualify for and receive.
 Applicants must live in Lake County and meet program income eligibility.

 HCRP: Rapid Re-Housing Program